ICR-RL: Deep Reinforcement Learning via In-Context Regression: Introduction

-Our contributions are as follows: (1) We develop a framework that uses \tabpfb\ as a \( Q(s,a) \) function approximator in online RL.
-(2) We empirically evaluate our method on standard Gymnasium environments, demonstrating its effectiveness in RL.
-(3) We discuss the theoretical limitations of in-context RL algorithms due to their limited context size.
-(4) We offer solutions to context size limitations and evaluate them empirically.
-(5) We explore the theory of a Prior Fitted RL Learning agent and outline directions for future work in this field.
+Our contributions are as follows: (1) We develop a framework that uses ICR to approximate the \( Q(s,a) \) function (2) We empirically evaluate our method on standard Gymnasium environments, demonstrating its effectiveness in RL (3) We present simple context engineering methods for \icrrl\ and evaluate them empirically (4) We demonstrate the surprising generalization capability of the \tabpfb\ architecture for RL tasks.
+(5) We propose future steps of creating an RL FM based on \icrrl.